|Title:||Paths 2 the Future for All: College and Career Readiness Intervention|

 Previous Award Number: R305A170025

-Purpose: The purpose of this study is to develop, revise, and evaluate the promise of the Paths 2 the Future for All (P2F for All) curriculum package for groups of students who are at higher risk for poor transition outcomes (e.g. those struggling academically, those with behavior referrals).
-P2F for All will modify an existing curriculum package, Paths 2 the Future, originally designed for girls in high school with high-incidence disabilities.
-P2F for All will expand this promising curriculum package by developing non-gender specific lessons and activities focused on increasing educational attainment and post-school opportunities for youth facing barriers to graduation from high school.
+Purpose: The purpose of the Paths 2 the Future for All: College and Career Readiness Intervention research project was to develop, revise, and evaluate the promise of the Paths 2 the Future for All (P2F4A) curriculum package for underserved youth in grades 9 to 12.
+P2F4A modified an existing transition curriculum package, Paths 2 the Future-Girls, originally designed for high school girls with high-incidence disabilities.
+P2F4A expanded on the promising Paths to the Future-Girls curriculum package by developing non-gender-specific lessons and activities focused on increasing educational attainment and post-school opportunities for underserved youth.
 Academic success and graduation from high school are strong predictors of positive adult outcomes.
-As such, students who are at risk of academic failure and dropping out need targeted educational supports to identify their strengths and develop critical non-cognitive skills (e.g., problem solving, goal setting, coping skills) that will better prepare them for future college, career, and life opportunities.
-The P2F for All curriculum package will focus on teaching attitudes, behaviors, skills, and strategies that are critical for success in school and later life to ultimately improve these outcomes for this population.
+As such, underserved students who face barriers to educational attainment need targeted support to identify their strengths and develop critical non-cognitive skills (e.g., problem-solving, goal setting, coping skills) that will better prepare them for postsecondary education, career, and life opportunities.
+The P2F4A curriculum package focuses on teaching attitudes, behaviors, skills, and strategies critical for success in school and post-school career and college options.

-Setting: This study will take place in eight high schools, including a Charter School serving at-risk youth, rural, suburban, and urban settings in Oregon and California.
+Setting: The culminating pilot study took place in seven high schools in rural, suburban, and urban locations in Oregon and California.

-Control Condition: For the pilot study, students in the control group will participate in typical career and college planning services or business-as-usual services (e.g., drop-in career centers, drop-in guidance counselors, drop-in advisory period, career and technical education courses).
+Control Condition: Students in the control group participated in typical career and college planning services or business-as-usual services offered by their schools (e.g., drop-in career centers, drop-in guidance counselors, drop-in advisory period, career and technical education courses).